Pipe Band Rules

 The Starting Line shall be marked 45 feet from the center of circles.

 Bands will wait to be signaled to start their entry into the competition area by the competition personnel.
 Bands must march in from the Starting Line.
 Bands may march in with drum taps or playing their medley.
 Either format will be judged accordingly.
 Official time starts when the pipe chanters sound.
+Teams may ready/align themselves prior to this and judging will not begin until after the pipe chanter first sounds.
 Bands will form a circle within the marked area.
-Once they have completed their medley, bands shall march out of the competition area with drum taps displaying good deportment.
+Once they have completed their medley, bands shall march out of the competition area with drum taps displaying good department.

 Violations of the rules outlined above will be grounds for disqualification.